redhat-cip/dci-openshift-agent/docs/development.md

 `Test-Args-Hints:` can also be used to specify extra parameters to pass to `dci-check-change`.

+`Test-Upgrade-Args-Hints:` can also be used to specify extra parameters to pass to `dci-check-change` for the upgrade command line.
+You can also specify the topics by using `Test-Upgrade-From-Topic-Hints` and `Test-Upgrade-To-Topic-Hints`.

 `Test-App-Hints:` can also be used to change the default app to be used (`basic_example`).
 If `none` is specified in `Test-App-Hints:`, the configuration is taken from the system.